zhangyx1998/rpc-magic-proxy/README.md

 ## Highlights

-1. Translates functions into magic strings which can be proxied back.
+- [x] Translates functions into magic strings which can be proxied back.
-2. Proxied function has access to remote thisArg (caller assigned).
+- [x] Proxied function has access to remote thisArg (caller assigned).
-3. Proxied function arguments and return values are automatically proxied.
+- [x] Proxied function arguments and return values are automatically proxied.
-4. Works with circular reference.
+- [x] Works with circular reference.
-5. Retains **strict equality** of objects and arrays inside a "message".
+- [x] Retains **strict equality** of objects and arrays inside a "message".
-6. Retains types of `Map` and `Set`, also retaining strict equality.
+- [x] Retains types of `Map` and `Set`, also retaining strict equality.

-> Planned:
->
-> - [ ] Carry side effects on arguments back to caller
+- [x] Carry side effects on arguments back to caller
+- [x] Serialize 'pure' functions (those without no side effects)

+Planned:

-> - [ ] Serializing 'pure' functions
+- [ ] Convert Symbols, retaining strict equality on both sides (half done)
-> - [ ] Proxy back Map and Set (and Objects) as AsyncMap, AsyncSet etc.
+- [ ] Proxy back Map and Set (and Objects) as AsyncMap, AsyncSet etc.
-> - [ ] Convert Symbols, retaining strict equality on both sides (half done)
-> - [ ] Keep track of object lifecycle across processes
+- [ ] Keep track of object lifecycle across processes

 ## Usage